 - 6. Tachometer (Revolutions Per Minute) or Optional Perfect Pass. - 7.
 Voltmeter shows the condition of charge in the battery.
 It only indicates while the ignition is in the "ON" position.
 With the engine at idle or not running, it may show as low as 10 to 12 volts.
 With the engine running at cruising speeds and above, it should show 12 to 14 volts. - 8.
 Trim Gauge Shows the position of the drive unit in reference to the bottom of the boat. - 9.
 Stereo Remote Control (optional) - 10.
 Air/Water Temperature Gauge Moving the toggle switch below the gauge allows you to go between air and water temperature readings.
 The gauge will display AIR and WATER to indicate which temperature source is in use. - 11.
 Depth Sounder Your Cobalt is equipped with a depth sounder.
 To see your options shallow, deep, keel depth and units toggle switch to down position.
 To set each option to desired reading toggle switch to up position.
-Consult your Cobalt Dealer for further information. - 12.
+Detailed instructions are located in your Cobalt boat bag or you can consult your Cobalt Dealer for further information. - 12.
 12V Accessory Receptacle - 13.
 Two Position Switch Controls equipment as labeled. - NAV/ANC Three Position Exterior Light Switch NAV. position navigation (running) lights, bow light and stern light.
 Center position off.
 ANC. position stern light only.
 This switch will also activate the optional telescoping anchor light, if equipped. - 14.
 On/Off Indicator Lights